shipt/py-volley/docs/docs/models/overview.md

 ## Overview
 Model handlers live between serialization and the application and handle converting data to a model that your application is expecting to consume.
 Post processing from the application, they convert data to a format which can be serialized by a serialization handler.
-Model handlers can handle both serialization and model construction if serialization is disabled in configuration by setting `serializer: None|disabled`.
+Model handlers can handle both serialization and model construction if serialization is disabled in configuration by setting `serializer: None|disabled`. `volley.models.PydanticParserModelHandler` is an example of a model handler that also conducts serialization.

 ## Example
 All model handlers inherit from `BaseModelHandler`.
-They need to construct a data model, and deconstruct it.
+They need to construct and deconstruct a data model.
 To illustrate, we will use the following example:

 - KafkaConsumer consumed message from topic as bytes: b'{"hello": "world"}'